molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

-    --quiet                  don't print the start message - supress the extra output --budget                 print the used disk space by my group (note that the second number might include space from other groups as well) --dafind-reg <path>      search for regular files / files that reside only on disk (there is no copy on tape) Directories are always REG.
+    --quiet                  don't print the start message - supress the extra output --budget                 print the used disk space by my group (note that the second number might include space from other groups as well) --dafind-reg <path>      search for regular / online files (present only on disk) (there is no copy on tape) Directories are always REG.
     --dafind-dul <path>      search for files that reside both online (on disk) and offline (on tape) --dafind-ofl <path>      search for files that are offline (present only on tape)